MahaaAlassaf/Azure-Audio-To-Text/README.md

-Certainly!
-Here's the revised README.md text with the technologies discussed after the features section:

----

 # Azure Audio to Text Conversion

 Convert audio files into text using Azure Cognitive Services Speech SDK within a Flask web application integrated with Azure Speech API.